 7) Create a content marketing strategy

-Along with having a website and promoting on social media, companies need to create a content marketing strategy to establish authority in their niche with followers.
-There are many benefits to having a content marketing strategy, some include; driving traffic, conversions, and brand awareness; creating a brand around the app by being an expert in your niche; building trust with users through content; using blog content for email marketing to re-engage contacts or for social media.
+Along with having a website and promoting on social media, you need to create a content marketing strategy to establish authority in your niche and attract followers.
+There are many benefits to having a content marketing strategy.
+Some of these include; driving traffic, conversions, and brand awareness; creating a brand around the app by being an expert in your niche; building trust with users through content; using blog content for email marketing to re-engage contacts or for social media.

 8) Optimize your app store page

 A great title should hook users in and get them to click on the app to discover more information and features.
-Keywords should also be strategically placed in the title for best results and should also be included through the listing so that the company shows up when users search for keywords.
+You should strategically place the right keywords in the title for best results and should also be included through the listing so that the company shows up when users search for industry keywords.

 When people use your app consistently, this is a sign that they have made a connection with the product.
 As the app developer, you should allow them to express their opinions with a popup invitation to leave a review.
 Even so, you should remember that this tactic should not sacrifice user experience.
 App developers need to think about when and how they want to ask for a review and make sure it flows well with the user experience.
 The more strategically the popup is placed, the better the chances are for positive reviews.